kbase/auth2/documentation/Environments.md

 * The login and link redirect URLs for `host2` must be registered with each IDP.
   * They are usually going to be the same as the redirect URLs for `host1` with the replacement of `host1.org` with `host2.org`.
-However, if URLs are rewritten by the remote proxy in a different manner between `host1` and `host2` that must be taken into account.
+However, if URLs are rewritten by the reverse proxy in a different manner between `host1` and `host2` that must be taken into account.
 * The login and link redirect URLs must be added to the `deploy.cfg` file as described in `deploy.cfg.example`.
 If using the Docker image, they need to be added to the environment